 The reason it was only one run of course, is because Clayton Kershaw came in and shut the door in the 7th.

-That feeling proved prophetic as Kershaw was left in the game and gave up back-to-back dongs to Anthony Rendon and Juan Soto to tie it at 3-3.
+That feeling proved prophetic as Kershaw was left in the game and gave up back-to-back dongs to Rendon and Soto to tie it at 3-3.

 The Dodgers could not get anything going at all, and so we moved on to the 9th with Joe Kelly, yes Joe Kelly.
 Well, he took care of any anxiety by getting two strikeouts and a pop fly to get the Dodgers a chance to walk it off.

-Enrique Hernandez got a hit and Will Smith almost seemed to hit a walk-off, but it ended up just short.
+Hernandez got a hit to start the 9th and Will Smith almost seemed to hit a walk-off, but it ended up just short.

 Kelly was allowed to get a second inning and it went about how his second innings usually did this season.
-He did what you’d expect while Roberts sat there the whole time doing nothing.
-Absolutely FUCKING NOTHING.
+He did what you’d expect in that situation while Roberts sat there the whole time doing nothing.